Incentive Contracts and Peer Effects in the Workplace: The Model

-The above functional form is conveniently analogous to the utility functions proposed by \cite{ballester2006} and \cite{calvo2009peer}, with an additional term correcting for uncertainty.
+The above functional form is conveniently analogous to the utility functions proposed by \cite{ballester2006} and \cite{calvo2009peer}, with an additional term correcting for risk.
 The last term captures how adding risk into workers' compensation (through $\alpha_i$) decreases individual welfare.
-Indeed, contractual arrangements with larger contingent payments, more risk averse agents, or highly volatile production processes will deliver lower utility to workers.